can you take wegovy and topamax together

 Frequently Asked Questions

-Are there any significant interactions between Wegovy and Topamax?
+Is there a drug interaction between Wegovy and Topamax?

-What are the potential benefits and risks of taking Wegovy and Topamax together?
+What monitoring is needed when taking Wegovy and Topamax together?

 Disclaimer & Editorial Standards